-We’re talking about bluegrass festivals in the mountains, graffiti hunting in RiNo, and wilderness camping in the backcountry; all of that and a bag of Rocky Mountain grade-A kush.
+We’re talking about bluegrass festivals in the mountains, graffiti hunting in RiNo, and wilderness camping in the backcountry – just to mention a few…

 Best Things to do in Colorado